ibm-cloud-docs/cis/logpush.md

        For IBM Cloud Logs:

        `ibmcl`: Information to identify the IBM Cloud Log instance where the data is pushed.

-Fields within the `ibmcl` object are:
+       Fields within the `ibmcl` object are as follows:

-      * `instance_id`: ID of the Cloud Logs instance.
+         `instance_id`: ID of the Cloud Logs instance.

-      * `region`: Region of the Cloud Logs instance (for example, `us-south`).
+         `region`: Region of the Cloud Logs instance (for example, `us-south`).

-      * `api_key`: An API key for the account where the Cloud Logs instance is set up is required.
+         `api_key`: An API key for the account where the Cloud Logs instance is set up is required.
 You can use either a user API key or a service ID API key.
 This key is used to generate a bearer token for the Logpush job.
-If the API key has an expiration date,
-      *  it can be rotated by using the [Update a logpush job](/apidocs/cis#update-logpush-job-v2) API.
+If the API key has an expiration date, it can be rotated by using the [Update a Logpush job](/apidocs/cis#update-logpush-job-v2) API.
 During the rotation process, the previous key remains active as a backup for one hour.

-         You must grant IAM `Sender` permissions to the API key that you use to request authorization to send logs to an IBM Cloud Logs instance.
+            You must grant IAM **Sender** permissions to the API key to request authorization to send logs to an IBM Cloud Logs instance.
             {: important}

       `name`: The name of the Logpush job.